Azure/aks-engine/docs/topics/proxy-servers.md

 export HTTPS_PROXY=http://proxy:8888
 ```

+This is required to use tools like `wget`, `curl` etc.

 ***Windows***

+On Windows-based systems you have to use `netsh` to configure the proxy server:

 ```cmd
 netsh winhttp set proxy <proxy>:<port>
 ```

-This is required to use tools like `wget`, `curl` etc.

 ## Cluster Nodes

 In your cluster you've to configure a proxy server on both, your worker nodes as well as your master nodes.
+This is required for example to use `apt` and even to use `docker pull` to download container images.

 You can use the same manual configuration for the proxy servers as described in the [AKS-engine](#aks-engine) section above.
 But that's a very static way to achieve that.
-A better way to dynamically configure your cluster nodes is using a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
+A better way to dynamically configure your cluster nodes is using a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) this will also take care of newly added nodes while scaling out your cluster.

 **Linux**